 Lawrence is a rich kid with a bad accent and a large debt.
 After his father refuses to help him out, Lawrence escapes his angry debtors by jumping on a Peace Corp flight to Southeast Asia, ...
 See full summary »

 Get entertainment news, trailer drops, and photos with IMDb's coverage of 2017 San Diego Comic-Con featuring host and IMDboat captain Kevin Smith.
 Watch our exclusive celebrity interviews, and tune in to our LIVE show from 3:30 to 5 p.m.
 PDT on Saturday, July 22.

 Allen Bauer is rescued from drowning as a young boy off Cape Cod by a young mermaid.
-Years later he returns to the same location, and once again manages to fall into the sea, and is rescued once more by the mermaid (Allen isn't sure what he's seen and what he's imagined).
-The mermaid decides to search for Allen in New York, sprouting legs when her tail dries.
-On finding Allen, they fall in love, but she has a secret, which will no longer be a secret if she gets her legs wet..
+Years later, he returns to the same location, and once again manages to fall into the sea, and is rescued once more by the mermaid (Allen isn't sure what he has seen and what he has imagined).
+Using maps from a sunken ship, the mermaid decides to search for Allen in New York City, sprouting legs when her tail dries.
+On finding Allen, they fall in love, but she has a secret, which will no longer be a secret if she gets her legs wet.
 Written by

 [catches Freddie looking up women's skirts]